 As parents get their kids ready for Halloween, here are some tips they should follow:

-Make sure a grown-up checks the goodies before eating.
+- Make sure a grown-up checks the goodies before eating.
 (Make sure to remove loose candy, open packages and choking hazards.
-Discard any items with brand names that are not familiar).
+Discard any items with brand names that you are not familiar with.

 WELCOMING THE KIDS ON HALLOWEEN